All Episodes

 As a matter of fact, he's almost a Democrat.

-Back to the audio sound bites.
+Back to the audio soundbites.

-This is uh Gloria Borger's CNN Wolf Blitzer, Jeffrey Tubin, they have this exchange about McCain and talk radio.
+They have this exchange about McCain and talk radio.

-In fact, John McCain does not sort of wrap it up tonight.
+If, in fact, John McCain does not sort of wrap it up tonight, they will then say, you know what?

-They're just they're just so jealous.
+They're just so jealous.

-They just, you know, they they got all this kind of attention from Clinton, but Clinton never named them.
+They just, you know, they got all this kind of attention from Clinton, but Clinton never named them.

-But they just they're just beside themselves.
+But they're just beside themselves.

-This is Joe Scarborough today on MSNBC or DNC TV.
+This is Joe Scarborough today on MSNBC or DNC-TV.

 How about me?